lqb2/lqb2.github.io/coaching.md

 ## Working with me in 2025

+UPDATE 8 May 2025: My spring and summer coaching plate is full.
+My next availability for new coach partners will open in August 2025.
+Feel free to book a resonance call any time this spring or summer and if we're a match, we'll begin in August or September.

 I am excited to open to begin work with 4 new coach partners in 2025.
 I will be doing intake in Feb/March and starting with the new folks in March/April.
 If you're interested, go ahead and book a [resonance call](https://calendly.com/lqb2co/coaching-resonance){:target="_blank"} by the end of Feb (thanks to Jen Kiok for the inspiration to use the word resonance here, rather than 'chemistry check' which is what I used to say).

 <!-- I will wrapping up with my current slate of incredible coach partners sometime around April 2024.
 I have 1-2 slots available starting in January and then a whole slew (slough? sloo?) of slots open starting in May/June.
 If you're interested, let's do a ([resonance call](https://calendly.com/lqb2co/coaching-resonance){:target="_blank"} by the end of April 2024 so we can see if we're a good match (thanks to Jen Kiok for the inspiration to use the word resonance here, rather than 'chemistry check' which is the word I previously used).